ResultadosDigitais/matrix/README.md

 ## Authentication

 The login is so simple.
-You only need to create a google client id and configure the environment variable `GOOGLE_CREDENTIAL=xxxxxxxxxxx.apps.googleusercontent.com`.
-Follow [this step by step](/docs/GOOGLE-CREDENTIAL-STEP-BY-STEP.md) to configure your own google client key.
+You only need to configure the Google API credentials following [this step by step](/docs/GOOGLE-CREDENTIAL-STEP-BY-STEP.md) .

 |                                 Login                                 |                                   Login in Dark Mode                                    |
 | :-------------------------------------------------------------------: | :-------------------------------------------------------------------------------------: |